Best practices to solve technical support issues in less time!

 It is likely that someone has experienced these issues before.
 Instead of re-inventing the wheel, we can find best practices already documented.
 For example:

-- Lookup support site for Knowledge Base, User Guide, and community forums for known issues and tips – check to see if another user has discovered a similar design pattern before.
+- Lookup Knowledge Base and community forums for known issues and tips – check to see if another user has discovered a similar design pattern before.

 - Review online training for “How To” tutorials.